Chabam/real-world-haskell-exercises/exercises.md

 gray” value in the header is less than 256, each pixel is represented by a single byte.
 However, it can range up to 65,535, in which case, each pixel will be represented by 2 bytes, in big-endian order (most significant byte first).
-Rewrite the raw PGM parser to accommodate both the single- and double-byte pixel formats.
+Rewrite the raw PGM parser to accommodate both the single and double-byte pixel formats.
 3. Extend your parser so that it can identify a raw or plain PGM file, and then parse the appropriate file type.